fin-cli/handbook/commands/cli/info.md

-# wp cli info
+# fin cli info

-Prints various details about the WP-CLI environment.
+Prints various details about the FIN-CLI environment.

-This command runs on the `before_wp_load` hook, just before the WP load process begins.
+This command runs on the `before_fin_load` hook, just before the FIN load process begins.

 Helpful for diagnostic purposes, this command shares: